lidofinance/lido-frontend-template/DOCS.md

 }
 ```

-The logger utilizes the `next-logger` package which transforms any system output to JSON, and as you can see in `package.json` it is only enabled for `start` script meaning it will only work in production mode.
+The logger utilizes the [`next-logger`](https://www.npmjs.com/package/next-logger) package which transforms any system output to JSON.
+As you can see in `package.json` it is only enabled for `start` script meaning it will only work in production mode.
 In development you will see your usual `console` logs.

 Before deploying to production, however, you must make sure that no secrets are exposed in logs.
 To do this, please specify patterns to mask your secrets in [utils/serverLogger](/utils/serverLogger.ts).
-There you will find that Infura/Alchemy API keys and user addresses are already masked using the `@darkobits/mask-string` module.
+There you will find that Infura/Alchemy API keys and user addresses are already masked using the [`@darkobits/mask-string`](https://www.npmjs.com/package/@darkobits/mask-string) module.

 ### Metrics

 We use Prometheus together with Grafana to set up monitoring and alerting for your app.
 Your app should collect the essential configuration and network activity and export them as metrics at [api/metrics](/pages/api/metrics.ts) using the `prom-client` package.
-To start aggregating this data, first, specify your app's metrics prefix in [config/metrics](/config/metrics.ts), import a relevant metric type from `prom-client`, instantiate an object and start using it.
+To start aggregating the data, specify your app's metrics prefix in [config/metrics](/config/metrics.ts).

 If you open `utils/metrics` directory, you will find the examples of required metrics for our apps and how to export them.
 Among these are build information (version, branch and commit), network configuration (default network, supported networks), contract configuration (names and addresses of contracts that your app interacts with) and network requests.